Steak Tartare 101: The Raw Facts about Your Burning Questions

 This dish was introduced in Belgium and Holland around the 1920s and was probably inspired by the French tartare dish, which was called “Steak à l’américaine” in France at the time.

-And although the two are very similar, there are some big differences too.
+Although the two are very similar, there are some big differences, too.

 For instance, instead of the beef being chopped, diced or sliced like a classic French steak tartare, this Dutch and Belgium dish uses very finely ground beef mixed together with spices and other ingredients into a thick, smooth and creamy paste similar in texture to a creamy pâté